uvamerstorfer/MFRpred/README.md

 ### mfr_prediction.py
 To run mfr_prediction.py, five input parameters need to be specified,e.g.:

-    python mfr_findModel.py train_test_data_fh=5.p model1.p wind_plot.png sta_plot.png stb_plot.png
+    python mfr_prediction.py train_test_data_fh=5.p model1.p wind_plot.png sta_plot.png stb_plot.png

-1. Again the pickle-file with train and test data.
+1. Again the pickle-file with train and test data from *mfr_featureSelection.py*.
-2. The pickle-file with the final model.
+2. The pickle-file with the final model from *mfr_findModel.py*.
-3. File where plots from analysis of WIND data will be saved to (png).
+3. File where plots from analysis of WIND data will be saved to (as .png).
-4. File where plots from analysis of STA data will be saved to (png).
+4. File where plots from analysis of STA data will be saved to (as .png).
-5. file name where plots from analysis of STB data will be saved to (png).
+5. File where plots from analysis of STB data will be saved to (as .png).